DashInvests/manual/1 - Manual.md

 + We are participating in [#MovingForward](https://wearemovingforward.github.io), joining other VC’s to commit to foster a diverse, inclusive, and harassment-free workplace.
 + In future we will update the performance metrics collect on this subject and publish them here (e.g., on the gender composition of our portfolio CEOs) at least annually.

 We believe we need to hold ourselves accountable.
-As one measure, if a founder ever has an issue with our fund or our team, the founder can make a report to the independant Dash DAO Trust board which is an independant entity set up with a fudiciary duty to represent the Dash network;s interests in a legal capacity -- they can be contacted at trustprotectors@dash.org.
+As one measure, if a founder ever has an issue with our fund or our team, the founder can make a report to the independant Dash DAO Trust board which is an independant entity set up with a fudiciary duty to represent the Dash network's interests in a legal capacity -- they can be contacted at trustprotectors@dash.org.
 We are accountable to our source of capital, and we will treat any issues raised with the consideration they deserve.

 We believe a community of companies is stronger the more different viewpoints come to the table, and intend to actively participate in creating a more inclusive and diverse cryptocurrency industry.